Group at Chatru

 After breakfast at the stay, we start our today's journey to Kalpa.
 The total traveling distance is about 180 km but will take around 6-7 hrs.

 Kalpa, a small but beautiful town situated in the Sutlej river valley of the Kinnaur district.
 While crossing the mountains, you will find several points with scenic views.
 Is also the starting point of Kinnar Kailash trek.
 After reaching the place rest for a while and can explore the location in the evening.
 The narrow streets leading to Mata Mandir is a good hike.

 Dinner and overnight stay in hotel/homestay at Kalpa.

-Dhankar, the former capital of the Spiti Valley, offers panoramic views of valley.
+Dhankar, the former capital of the Spiti Valley, offers panoramic views of the valley.
 It stands perched above the confluence of the Spiti and Pin river.

-Dinner and overnight stay at Langza / Hikkim.
+Dinner and overnight stay at Kaza

-Dinner and overnight stay at Kibber.
+Bonfire, Dinner and Night stay at Kaza

 Dinner and overnight stay in camps at Chandra Taal.